Importance of Heel First Landing

 Learning the barefoot trim and going professional

 It's possible to learn to trim using this website and, if you want, some email conversation.
 I recommend you get at least one book or video and attend one or more clinics if available; the different points of view will help you fill in the whole picture.
-You will be "on a fast learning curve" for about a year before you understand the hoof with confidence; still your horse is better off with your "learning mistakes" than if he were shod.
+You will be "on a fast learning curve" for about a year before you understand the hoof with confidence.
+Your horse is better off even with your occasional "learning mistakes" than if he were shod.

 Professional barefoot trimmers are making a good living.
 Pete Ramey talks about trimming as a business in his book, and see "Going Pro" page.